-As Baby gets older, he will start to be able to learn a lot of interpersonal lessons, and exercise his imagination, by playing dress up and other forms of pretend play.
+As Baby gets older, they will start to be able to learn a lot of interpersonal lessons, and exercise their imagination, by playing dress up and other forms of pretend play.
 Dress up teaches toddlers about figurative thinking, and using one object to represent another, gives them a chance to try out different personalities, and can even help them develop their empathy and storytelling skills.
 It’s also a great way for toddlers to learn about what’s appropriate toddler behavior, and how they fit into the world.

 If Baby has started expressing interest in dress up play, then you’ve definitely got some fun times ahead of you.
 You might also have some questions about the best way to encourage this kind of play with Baby.